- Home

 Free Wills Month explained

-Free Wills Month runs from 2 October until the end of the month, with participating solicitors in locations across England, Scotland and Wales.
+Free Wills Month opens for bookings from 2 March and runs until the end of the month, with participating solicitors in locations across England, Scotland and Wales.
 If you’d like to take part and get your will written or updated, you need to log onto the Free Wills Month website, leave a few details and you’ll then gain access to details of local participating law firms, which you can then contact directly.

 If your situation is complicated